-2. A fragile relationship situation.
+2. You're in an already-fragile relationship situation.
 When a relationship or marriage feels frustrating it can be all the more tempting to slide into connecting with someone who seems easily kind, easy to talk with or appreciative of you.
 Have you two communicated effectively through the blockages to smooth sailing with each other?
 If not, it's time to start!
 If your skills are insufficient, upgrade them!

-3. Hiding that you are already taken.
-If in the course of our talking with a lovely person of the opposite sex, you find yourself avoiding mention of the fact that you have a stead or are married, you are heavily already into the danger zone.
+3. You hide that you're already taken.
+If in the course of your talking with a lovely person of the opposite sex, you find yourself avoiding mention of the fact that you have a steady relationship or are married, you are heavily already into the danger zone.
 Beware especially because as sexual feelings toward a new person grow, your recollections of how and why you chose that person as a mate will fade.

 That's because of the nature of old versus new sexual feelings and new potential sexual partners virtually always evoke more intense sexual feelings.
 That says nothing about how good a match they could be for you; it's just a biochemical thing about how sexuality works.
 New trumps familiar — but for sex only.
 Intense sexual appeal only though does not a good match make.

 4. You enjoying (and crave) flrtation.
 If you find yourself tempted to become increasingly flirtatious, emotional infidelity is already taking place.
 If you are fishing for affection and appreciation, beware because you are likely to be the fish that gets hooked.
 Sexual feelings with a new partner become like an addiction that you are likely to keep wanting more and more.
 Thinking often about the new romantic other and feeling excited when you do is similarly a dangerous sign.